martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-status.md

 To see the status of your port order, in the left navigation of the Microsoft Teams admin center, go to  > **Voice** > **Phone numbers**, and then select **Order history**.
 Each port order status is listed in the **Status** column.

-If the **Status** column is not listed, select the gear-shaped setting icon in the **Order history** table, and enable the **Status** column.
+If the **Status** column isn't listed, select the gear-shaped setting icon in the **Order history** table, and enable the **Status** column.

 You can view orders that are saved but not submitted, and orders that are submitted and in progress by selecting the order name.
-Completed and canceled orders are not viewable, but are included in the list for record-keeping.
+Completed and canceled orders aren't viewable, but are included in the list for record-keeping.

 Keep in mind the lead times for order processing, as described in [Port planning](port-order-overview.md).